Equity Release Downsizing

-- Consider selling the property and downsizing to release equity.
+- Consider selling the property and downsizing to release the equity.

 - Consider alternative financial borrowing or are their grants available if you are planning home improvements.

-- Consider borrowing from family or selling to family.
+- Consider borrowing from your family or even selling to family member.

 When looking at equity release, you should always consider selling and downsizing.